intrepid-geophysics/geomodeller.examples/README.md

 You can also set up a reference to the same bin directory, by modifying your system parameters, so that you can launch a command window from your windows start menu you also need to run "geomodellerbatch" in this command shell, and verify that the executable and jvm.dll is in the "path"

-## Create Task Files from an existing project

-With V4.0, you can now convert any Geomodeller geology model back to its original sparse observations and the creation steps for defining the formations, faults and the geological pile.
-File>Save batch script Options for refactoring your model, to eliminate any sections are also supported.

-Interactive GUI Execution of any of the batch tasks is now also supported in the Navigator/ view of your projects.
-Once tasks are executing OK, check the output, by running geomodeller and opening the created project.

 Geology Run Instruction:  anything with geology modelling with the following command:

 	geomodellerbatch name_ofprocess.task